-I think most of those who ever wrote on SQL know about table joins using JOIN operator.
-But what if you have couple of csv (comma separated values) lists with key columns containing the same values for both of lists, and want to get joined list?
+I think most of those who ever wrote on SQL know about table joins using the JOIN operator.
+But what if you have a couple of CSV (comma separated values) lists with key columns containing the same values for both lists and want to get joined list?

 For example, like this:

-Of course you can create tables in database of your choice, import data to the tables and write your JOIN, or you could write a program on the language of your choice which will do the same.
+Of course, you can create tables in the database of your choice, import data to the tables, and write your JOIN, or you could write a program on the language of your choice, which will do the same.
 However, you can also save time and use the calculator below.

 Here is how it works:

-- Fill first list with text from your csv file
+- Fill the first list with text from your CSV file

 - Set index of key column (this column will be used for join)

-- Repeat the same for second list (note that default regular expression for second list works on row with two columns separated by space)
+- Repeat the same for the second list (note that default regular expression for the second list works on a row with two columns separated by space)

 - Set column separator for the resulting list